-At Middlesex Health, our highly skilled, board-certified radiologists have access to state-of-the-art radiology technology that allows them to make more accurate diagnoses and determine the best course of treatment.
-We offer flexible appointment times at all four of our imaging locations because patient care, safety, and comfort are always our focus.
+At Middlesex Health our radiologists have access to state-of-the-art technology that allows them to make more accurate diagnoses and determine the best course of treatment.

 X-ray or radiography uses a very small dose of ionizing radiation to produce pictures of the body's internal structures.
 X-rays are the oldest and most frequently used form of medical imaging.
 They are often used to help diagnose fractured bones, look for injury or infection, and locate foreign soft-tissue objects.
 In addition, some x-ray exams may use an iodine-based contrast material or barium to help improve the visibility of specific organs, blood vessels, tissues, or bones.